lugart/RUreadme/source.md

 3. Do not play in lobbies when under the minimum rank.
 You must forfeit (`-refresh` in game  **NOT** in Discord).
 Only applies to Chessbot games (not in `#intermediate-lobbies-no-bot`, etc).
 4. Do not post lobby passwords in Chessbot lobbies.
 5. Do not share Chessbot passwords.
-6. If someone disconnects the host should pause (press `F9` in game) for 1 or 2 minutes as a courtesy to allow them to reconnect.

 ## Ranks
 Lobbies are organized using the following ranks: